 What Is Included in a Feasibility Study Report?

-When starting a business, one of the most important steps is to conduct a feasibility study.
-This study will help to determine if your business idea is viable and has the potential to be successful.
+One of the most important steps in starting a business is conducting a feasibility study.
+This study will help determine if your business idea is viable and has the potential to be successful.
 Several factors need to be considered when conducting a feasibility study, including the marketability of your product or service, the competition, the financial stability of your company, and more.
 A feasibility study should cover the amount of technology, resources required, and ROI.

 The results of your feasibility studies study are summarized in a feasibility report, which typically comprises the following sections.